-We can run MMF3 in unblind or blind mode, i.e., in fixing the position and size of the cluster or in letting position and/or size free.
-In blind mode, we adopt the size and/or the position that maximize(s) the S/N and refer them(it) as blind size (and blind position).
-The blind flux is estimated by fixing the filter size to the blind size and the position to the blind position if also left free.
+We can run MMF3 in unblind or blind mode, that is, by fixing the position and size of the cluster or in letting the position and/or size free.
+In blind mode, we adopted the size and/or the position that maximize(s) the S/N and refer to them(it) as a blind size (and blind position).
+The blind flux was estimated by fixing the filter size to the blind size and the position to the blind position if also left free.
 The blind mode is further described in Sect.~\ref{sec:catalogue_construction}.